-This summer, many of us are planning holidays and “staycations” a little closer to home.
+Over the last few years, many of us have been planning holidays a little closer to home.
 I’ve always been a big advocate for travel at home as well as overseas, so I couldn’t be happier!
 If you want to explore a few new places in England, this guide to the best places to visit in the Midlands is a good place to start.

 I’ve rounded up recommendations from a bunch of great bloggers, many of them local to the area.
 Plus I’ve also included a few of my own suggestions, to create a bumper list of all the most spectacular places to explore in the East and West Midlands.
 As well as the famous Peak District, of course!
 Enjoy…